-Chapter One of the report summarises the background to the Commissioners' role, Chapter Two describes some issues that were addressed during the year, Chapter Three provides information on the cases processed and Chapter Four gives a breakdown of staff and resource costs for the reporting year.
+Chapter One of the report summarises the background to the Commissioners' role, Chapter Two describes some particular issues that were addressed during the year, Chapter Three provides information on the cases processed and Chapter Four gives a breakdown of staff and resource costs for the reporting period.

-Lastly, I would like to acknowledge the commitment and dedication of my fellow Sentence Review Commissioners who serve on a part-time basis and also to thank our Secretariat Staff for their administrative support throughout the 2022/23 reporting period.
-I have no doubt that this support and commitment will continue throughout 2023/24.
+Finally, I would like to acknowledge the ongoing commitment and dedication of my Sentence Review Commissioner colleagues who work on a part-time basis and also to thank our Secretariat Staff for their continued administrative support which is invaluable.
+I have no doubt that this support and commitment will continue throughout the 2025/26 reporting period.